mrocklin/thesis/blocking.md

 ### Kalman Filter

 The [Kalman filter](http://en.wikipedia.org/wiki/Kalman_filter) is an algorithm to compute the Bayesian update of a normal random variable given a linear observation with normal noise.
-It is commonly used when an uncertain quantity is updated with the results of noisy observations.
-For example it is used in weather forecasting after weather stations report in with new measurements, in aircraft/car control to automatically adjust for external conditions real-time, or even on your smartphone's GPS navigation as you update your position based on fuzzy GPS signals.
+It is commonly used when an uncertain quantity is updated with the results of noisy observations, both of which are normally distributed.
+For example it is used in weather forecasting after weather stations report in with new measurements, in aircraft/car control to automatically adjust for external conditions real-time, or in GPS navigation as the device updates position based on a variety of noisy GPS/cell tower signals.
 It's everywhere, it's important, and it needs to be computed quickly and continuously.
-It suits our needs today because it can be completely defined with a pair of matrix expressions.
+It can also be completely defined with a pair of matrix expressions.

 $$ \Sigma H^T \left(H \Sigma H^T + R\right)^{-1} \left(-data + H \mu\right) + \mu $$
 $$ - \Sigma H^T \left(H \Sigma H^T + R\right)^{-1} H \Sigma + \Sigma $$